47 Distribution

 Altruism is concern for the outcomes of others.

-To incorporate altruism, we simply need to provide a positive weight to the utility of others in the utility function.
+To incorporate altruism, we give a positive weight to the utility of others in the utility function.
 An example utility function might be:

 U_i(x_i,x_j)=x_i+\alpha x_j